fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ---

 ### Side by side
-{% include figure.html class="left" width="49%" image-url="courses/historiography/images/Herder.jpg" caption="Here's an image on the left."%}
+{% include figure.html class="left" width="48%" image-url="courses/historiography/images/Herder.jpg" caption="Here's an image on the left."%}

-{% include figure.html class="left" width="49%" image-url="courses/historiography/images/Johann.jpg" caption="Here's an image on the right."%}
+{% include figure.html class="left" width="48%" image-url="courses/historiography/images/Johann.jpg" caption="Here's an image on the right."%}

 ---
-To achieve two images side by side use (note the 49% width for each):
+To achieve two images side by side use (note the 49% (not 50!) width for each):
 ```
 {%raw%}
 {% include figure.html